yarlson/pin/README.md

 - 💫 Configurable prefix and separator
 - 🔤 UTF-8 symbol support
 - ✨ Ability to update the spinner message dynamically
+- ⚙️ No external dependencies – uses only the Go standard library
+- 🚀 Compatible with Go 1.11 and later

 ## Installation